Diana Armstrong: Background

+Political career

 Member of the Legislative Assembly

 On 27 September 2024, Armstrong was co-opted to replace Tom Elliott as Member of the Legislative Assembly (MLA) for Fermanagh and South Tyrone, after he was given a peerage in July as part of the dissolution honours list.
 She is the only female MLA of the nine MLAs the UUP has at Stormont.

 Armstrong spoke of the importance of farming at the UUP's 2024 party conference, stating that "We recognise that farming is the backbone of our economy and will always work for farm families and rural dwellers to strive for better opportunities, accessibility and support..."
 She was announced by UUP leader Mike Nesbitt as the party's new Economy spokesperson.

+Armstrong was announced as a candidate for deputy leader of the UUP in the 2026 leadership election, as the running mate of Jon Burrows.
+On January 15, 2026, Burrows was announced as the only candidate for the leadership, meaning Armstrong is expected to be ratified as the party's new deputy leader on 31 January 2025.